ChickenTenders2/FoodLink/README.md

 ### 2. Email Verification

 ### 3. User Dashboard
+- Click on any button to access that page

 ### 4. Settings

 ### 5. Inventory
+To update an item:
+- Click on the item tile
+- Edit the quantity or the expiry
+- Press save

+To remove an item:
+- Click on the item tile
+- Press the remove button

+To search and sort the items:
+- Enter the item names you want to find (optional)
+- Click on sort drop down
+- Click on a sort option
+- Click apply

 ### 6. Add Items to Inventory (Manual, Barcode scanner, AI recognitions)
 - When in the inventory, click 'Add Item'.